alexwardcodes/Project1-Odyssey/README.md

 ReadME
 List technologies used
 Link to wireframes and stories
-Document your planning and tella story about your development process + problem-solving strategy List unsolved problems and bugs that would be fixed in future iterations Describe how you solved for the winner
+Document your planning and tell a story about your development process + problem-solving strategy List unsolved problems and bugs that would be fixed in future iterations Describe how you solved for the winner
 Describe how some of your favourite functions work